-It's Christmas time and the food industry's saccharine adverts have graced our screens, presenting to us a vivid image of choice, sustainability and homespun happiness.
+It's Christmastime and the food industry's saccharine ads have graced our screens, presenting to us a vivid image of choice, sustainability, and homespun happiness.
 But how wholesome is our food, really?

 Advocates of the UK's food system will point to the sheer volume of products available as evidence that choice exists and that consumers can vote through spending.
-But most of these products will be owned by the ten or so behemoths (Pepsico, Kraft, Nestle etc.) that dominate the supermarket shelves.
-The "choice" between different brands is what these multinationals are heralding here – the choice between Doritos and Cheetos, Robinsons and Rubicon – but real alternatives just don't exist.
+But most of these products are owned by the ten or so behemoths (Pepsico, Kraft, Nestle etc.) that dominate the supermarket shelves.
+The "choice" between different brands is what these multinationals are heralding here—the choice between Doritos and Cheetos, Robinsons and Rubicon—but real alternatives just don't exist.

 This is partly due to the fact that, shamefully, hunger in the UK has now reached an epidemic level, with the annual number of people given emergency parcels from food banks last year just shy of a million.
 It was 128,000 just three years ago.
 Just over one in five of those receiving an emergency food parcel said low income was responsible.

 "People are struggling to afford food, but that's a reason to change the system, not perpetuate it," says Devlin.
 "The whole point of the system was to make food cheap and it did that pretty well for quite a long time, with food prices falling pretty consistently in the decades after the war.
 But if your objective is to eradicate hunger, constantly trying to reduce the price of food won't work.
 We've basically proven that with the food system we have."

 The UK spends a smaller proportion of its income on food than any other EU country, bar Luxembourg.
 This is an aggregate though; even if food here is cheap, on average there is still a large demographic in society who can't afford it.
 The increasing reliance on food banks is testament to that.
 The problem worsens when you factor in the disproportionate food price inflation that the UK has experienced over the last eight years.